Flow Matching with Uncertainty Quantification and Guidance: Uncertainty-Aware Flow Matching

-The scalar function $f$ should attain larger values when the predicted velocity variance is smaller, so that the guidance term steers the trajectory toward low-uncertainty regions.
-In our experiments, we heuristically use the negative squared mean across dimensions of the element-wise predicted variances, $f(\sigma^2) = -(\frac{1}{n}\sum_{i=1}^n \sigma_i^2)^2$.
+which steers the trajectory toward low-uncertainty regions.
+In our experiments, we use the negative squared mean of the element-wise predicted variances, $f(\sigma^2) = -\big(\tfrac{1}{n}\sum_{i=1}^n \sigma_i^2\big)^2$. \cref{app:f_sigma} shows that U-CG is robust to the choice of $f$.

 \textbf{Uncertainty-aware classifier-free guidance (U-CFG).} When UA-Flow is trained with classifier-free conditioning, the CFG extrapolated mean velocity is:

 where $\lambda \ge 0$ is the CFG scale and $\varnothing$ denotes the null condition.